Layman History, Family Crest & Coats of Arms

 - William Layman, who landed in Indiana in 1852

-- Mrs. Walter Layman, American Democrat politician, Delegate to Democratic National Convention from Kentucky, 1964
+- Mrs. Walter Layman, American Democratic Party politician, Delegate to Democratic National Convention from Kentucky, 1964

 - Spencer Layman, American Libertarian politician, Candidate for U.S. Representative from New Jersey 7th District, 1992

-- Paul Layman Jr., American Democrat politician, Chair of Pocahontas County Democratic Party, 1983
+- Paul Layman Jr., American Democratic Party politician, Chair of Pocahontas County Democratic Party, 1983

 - Oral G. Layman, American Republican politician, Candidate for West Virginia State House of Delegates from Harrison County, 1938